dotnet/runtime/src/mono/wasm/features.md

 This property requires the [wasm-tools workload](#wasm-tools-workload) to be installed.

+Recommended size of the memory used by dotnet applications in the desktop browsers is between 256MB and 512MB.
+If you are using more than 1GB, please make sure that you test it properly.
+Using more than 2GB is experimental.

 ### JITerpreter
 The JITerpreter is a browser-specific compiler which will optimize frequently executed code when running in interpreted (non-AOT) mode.
 While this significantly improves application performance, it will cause increased memory usage.
 You can disable it via `<BlazorWebAssemblyJiterpreter>false</BlazorWebAssemblyJiterpreter>`, and configure it in more detail via the use of runtime options.